Anderson-Lai/ib-notes/hleconomics/economics.md

 - **adverse selection** - when one party in a transaction has more information about the quality of the product being sold than the other party
 - **moral hazard** - when one party takes risks, but does not face the full cost of these risks because the full cost are borne by the other party
 (ex: risks on buying a product, but the consumer does not know the risks)

+# Nov.
+27, 2024 - Equity in the Distribution of Income and Wealth

+**equality** - state of being equal with respect to something
+**equity** - the idea of being fair and just
+note the difference between the two

+the pursuit of equity normally means reducing significant inequalities in income and wealth

+the problem of income distribution arises because ownership of the **factors of production** that houses own and the **prices** of those factors vary greatly (ex: selling labour vs selling labour with special skills)

+people may also not be hired due to lacking skills wanted by firms, or because they are old, sick, etc.
+there may also be a lack of jobs in the economy
+some may have **more factors of production than others**, e.g. land, capital, entrepreneurial abilities

+thus, **market based distribution of income** is prone to varying greatly amongst individuals
+therefore, the free market can not ensure that everyone will have enough income to satisfy basic needs

+**redistribution** - methods used by the government to alter the market-determined distribution of income and output

+**wealth** - money or things of value that people own (ex: savings, stocks, bonds, etc.) minus debt
+income => savings => wealth
+however, not necessarily related, as people can have high incomes but save little, leading to little wealth

+despite that, income and wealth are still closely related, and thus income equalities lead to wealth inequalities

+**strictly speaking, the inability for the market to provide enough income for all to satisfy their basic needs is *not* an instance of market failure**

+market failure is when the market can not achieve allocative efficiency, which as a result, leads to a loss in social surplus and thus welfare
+therefore market failure does not imply income or wealth inequality
+**it is perfectly possible to have allocative efficiency and maximum social surplus whilst either having complete income equality or complete income inequality, such as having a large part of the population be starving**